mfgustavo/glompo/docs/examples.rst

 .. literalinclude:: ../examples/minimal.py
    :linenos:

-The :class:`Michalewicz <glompo.benchmark_fncs.Michalewicz>` global optimization test function is a good example of where GloMPO can outperform normal optimization.
+The :class:`Michalewicz <.Michalewicz>` global optimization test function is a good example of where GloMPO can outperform normal optimization.

 .. literalinclude:: ../examples/minimal.py
    :linenos:
    :lineno-match:
    :lines: 7

-For this task we will use :class:`CMA-ES <glompo.optimizers.cmawrapper.CMAOptimizer>` which has good optimization properties for many function classes.
-Optimizers are sent to GloMPO via :class:`~glompo.opt_selectors.baseselector.BaseSelector` objects.
+For this task we will use :class:`CMA-ES <.CMAOptimizer>` which has good optimization properties for many function classes.
+Optimizers are sent to GloMPO via :class:`.BaseSelector` objects.
 These are code stubs which propose an optimizer type and configuration to start when asked by the manager.

-A very basic selector is :class:`CycleSelector <glompo.opt_selectors.cycle.CycleSelector>` which returns a rotating list of optimizers when asked but can be used for just a single optimizer type.
+A very basic selector is :class:`CycleSelector <.CycleSelector>` which returns a rotating list of optimizers when asked but can be used for just a single optimizer type.

 Setting up any selector requires that a sequence of available optimizers be given to it during initialisation.
 The elements in this list can take two forms: